SumitShinde0702/Volunto/Volunto/volunto_final/volunto_final/README.md

 To set up the Volunteer App, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/volunteer-app.git`
+1. Clone the repository: `git clone https://github.com/SumitShinde0702/Volunto.git`
-2. Navigate to the project directory: `cd volunteer-app`
+2. Navigate to the project directory: `cd Volunto`
 3. Install dependencies: `npm install` or `yarn install`

 ## Usage